top of page

 Research: Projects

-Skink Evolution
+Southeast Asian Skink Evolution

 Skinks are the most diverse family of lizards with over 1,600 species worldwide with a wide range of unique morphological adaptations and life-histories.
 I have previously worked on several projects in skink systematics, phylogenetics, and biogeography.